 The amount of work to be done is incredible.
-The two companies have to work really closely together in order to achieve the desirable results.
-This includes working on the design and certain features but most importantly troubleshooting.
+The two companies have to work really closely together in order to achieve the desired results.
+This includes working on the design and certain features, but most importantly troubleshooting.
 And this is where the true communication problems appear!

 Problem #1 Information exchange

 Communicating through emails and instant messengers causes too much information to be lost underway.
 At both ends, issues have to be approached in a structured way, otherwise, issue resolving may not be effective enough.
 Communication by e-mail or phone is not going to work in this case, as important details about a certain problem are scattered around their issue tracker.
 As a result, the final message about a problem might be devoid of significant information.

 Problem #2 Different status updates

 Don’t forget that various companies may have totally different approaches toward describing problems or naming issues.
 Add organizational differences to that, and you will have a recipe for a disaster!
 This is the case here too.
 Even though the two teams speak very good English, differences in workflows and status updates often cause misunderstandings.